Hervar77/infinity-doc/mkdocs/api/console.md

 Parameters:

 - condition: `boolean`
-  >variable or an expression resulting in a boolean value
+  >Variable or an expression resulting in a boolean value.

 Example: